Average price of property in Scotland up 7.7 per cent on December 2016.

 - This publication covers statistics up to December 2017.↵

 - Note that all average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.
 Also note that average price estimates for the most recent months are provisional figures and are likely to change when more recent data are incorporated into the index.
-Revision policies can be accessed here.↵
+Access revision policies.↵

 - Due to a period of 2 to 8 weeks between completion and registration of sales, volume figures based on the month of date of entry are presented up to October because November and December figures may change when more recent sales applications data are received.↵

 - The volume of sales in October 2016 was 8,503, and in September 2017 was 9,424 (revised figure).↵

 - Cumulative volumes are based on revised HPI Scotland volumes figures (December 2017).↵

 - Na h-Eileanan Siar and the Shetland Islands showed increases of 50.0 per cent and 36.4 per cent respectively, and Clackmannanshire showed a decrease of 13.8 per cent.
 Local authority areas where sales volumes within the calendar year to October 2017 represent less than 1 per cent of the all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↵